UBC-iGEM/internal-wiki-2023-24/src/description.md

-# Description
+# Project Description

-When writing the description, every member should be table to answer the following questions:
+When writing the project description, every member should be table to answer the following questions:

 1. What is the team's vision for the chosen project
 2. What is the project explained in a conceptual manner?